pmq20/node-packer/node/doc/api/async_hooks.md

 ## Terminology

 An asynchronous resource represents an object with an associated callback.
-This callback may be called multiple times, for example, the `connection` event in `net.createServer`, or just a single time like in `fs.open`.
-A resource can also be closed before the callback is called.
-AsyncHook does not explicitly distinguish between these different cases but will represent them as the abstract concept that is a resource.
+This callback may be called multiple times, for example, the `'connection'` event in `net.createServer()`, or just a single time like in `fs.open()`.
+A resource can also be closed before the callback is called. `AsyncHook` does not explicitly distinguish between these different cases but will represent them as the abstract concept that is a resource.

+If [`Worker`][]s are used, each thread has an independent `async_hooks` interface, and each thread will use a new set of async IDs.

 ## Public API